saraajp/recrutamento-23-24/webdev/Daniel_Carvalho/OTAKUPT.md

 There exists a directory called ```news```, that houses the images used to indicate news, some being re-used in several places.

 The website was done to have a max-width of 1030px, since it looked like they were using around the same size for max-width, maybe slightly larger in main content.
+It was made this way so it does not stretch the images used to adapt to size of the monitor it is rendered.

 My website has a different font, since, even though I did not copy all of the options they had fro their website, I copied some of what they have, but didn't render the same.
 Probably had to link some of those fonts in header of the HTML.
 But since it can be a copy that is different then the original, I went with the font that i thought was fitting.